ZOO-Project/ZOO-Project/docs/kernel/mapserver.rst

    * latest `ZOO-Kernel <http://zoo-project.org/trac/browser/trunk/zoo-project/zoo-kernel>`__ trunk version
    * `MapServer <http://mapserver/org>`__ version >= 6.0.1

-First download the lastest zoo-kernel by checking out the svn.
-Use the following command from do the directory where your previously checked out (in this example we will use ``$PREV_SVN_CO`` to design this directory).
+First download the lastest zoo-kernel by cloning the GitHub repository.
+Use the following command from do the directory where you previously cloned the repo (in this example we will use ``$PREV_SVN_CO`` to design this directory).

 .. code-block:: guess

-    svn checkout http://svn.zoo-project.org/svn/trunk/ $PREV_SVN_CO
+    git clone https://github.com/ZOO-Project/ZOO-Project.git $PREV_SVN_CO
     cd $PREV_SVN_CO

 Then uncompress the MapServer archive (ie. ``mapserver-6.0.1.tar.bz2``) into ``/tmp/zoo-ms-src``, and compile it using the following command: